Git-Aarya/FlashQuiz/README.md

-# My Personal Project

-## FlashQuiz: A customizable Flashcard Application
+# FlashQuiz: A Customizable Flashcard Application

-## Objects to add:

-- **Flippable Flashcards:** Users can create flashcards with a question on one side and the answer on the othr. e This feature allows for an interactive study experience.
-- **Folders for Categorization:** Users can organize flashcards into folders based on different topics or subjects.
-  This feature helps in maintaining an organized structure for various subjects or themes.
-- **Study Timer:** A built-in timer will track how long it takes to answer each question, providing feedback on the user's learning pace and helping in time management.

 ## Overview
-**FlashQuiz** is a Java-based desktop application designed for learners and educators.
-It offers a dynamic and interactive way to study and memorize information through digital flashcards.
-This application is particularly useful for students and teachers who wish to create customized learning materials in an engaging format.
+**FlashQuiz** is a Java-based desktop application tailored for learners and educators.
+It offers a dynamic and interactive way to study and memorize information using digital flashcards.
+This tool is especially beneficial for students and teachers who are looking to create customized learning materials in an engaging and structured format.

+## Features

+### Flippable Flashcards
+- **Interactive Learning**: Users can create flashcards with a question on one side and the answer on the other, facilitating an interactive study session.

+### Folders for Categorization
+- **Organized Learning**: Flashcards can be organized into folders based on different topics or subjects, which helps maintain a structured approach to studying various themes or subjects.

+### Study Timer
+- **Time Management**: Incorporates a built-in timer to track how long it takes to answer each flashcard, providing valuable feedback on the user’s learning pace and efficiency.

-## Why FlashQuiz
+## Motivation
-This project interests me because it merges technology with education, making learning more accessible and efficient.
-The idea of creating a digital tool that can aid in studying and memorization reflects my passion for both software development and educational innovation.
+The motivation behind **FlashQuiz** stems from my interest in merging technology with education to make learning more accessible and effective.
+As a passionate advocate for educational innovation, I find the development of digital tools that enhance studying and memorization incredibly rewarding.
+This project reflects my enthusiasm for software development and my commitment to educational excellence.

+## How to Use FlashQuiz
+*Instructions on setting up and starting the application, along with basic usage tutorials, could be beneficial here for new users.*
+### Creating and Managing Flashcards

+1. **Creating a New Folder**
+    - Open FlashQuiz and click on the "Create Folder" button in the sidebar.
+    - Enter a name for your folder and click 'OK'.
+This folder will be used to organize related flashcards.

+2. **Adding Flashcards**
+    - Select a folder from the sidebar and click the "Add FlashCard" button.
+    - Enter the question and answer for the flashcard and click 'Save'.
+The flashcard will be added to your selected folder.

+### Reviewing and Editing Flashcards

+1. **Reviewing Flashcards**
+    - Click on the "Review Flashcards" button in the sidebar.
+    - Select the folder containing the flashcards you wish to review.
+    - Use the 'Next' and 'Show Answer' buttons to navigate through the flashcards.

+2. **Editing Flashcards**
+    - Click on the "Edit Flashcards" button in the sidebar.
+    - Select the folder and the specific flashcard you wish to edit.
+    - Modify the question or answer and click 'Update' to save changes.

+### Saving Your Progress

+- FlashQuiz automatically saves your progress when you exit the application.
+However, you can manually save your data at any time by clicking the "Save" button in the sidebar.

+This brief guide should help you get started with FlashQuiz.
+Explore the application to discover more ways it can assist in your study routines!